The Eukaryote Linear Motif resource for Functional Sites in Proteins

 o Abstract

 Phosphotyrosine binding (PTB) domains are structurally conserved modules acting as adaptors or scaffolds to organize signaling complexes involved in a wide range of physiological processes.
 The PTB domain was first identified in the Shc signaling protein and subsequently in insulin receptor substrate 1 (IRS-1), as a modular domain that recognizes proteins with phosphorylated NPxY motifs.
-Structural studies have since divided phosphotyrosine-binding PTB domains into Shc-like and IRS-like based on the structure of their peptide binding grooves (see Uhlik et al 15567406).
+Structural studies have since divided phosphotyrosine-binding PTB domains into Shc-like and IRS-like based on the structure of their peptide binding grooves (Uhlik,2005).
 More recently, another category of PTB domains was identified as binding to non-phosphorylated (apo) NpxY/F motifs.
 These phosphotyrosine-independent Dab-like PTBs are thought to represent nearly 75% of proteins encoding PTB domains.

 The general mode of peptide binding is conserved across all PTB domains.
 The PTB peptides are bound partly by beta-augmentation of several weakly conserved residues followed by the distal end containing the core consensus motif structured as a beta-turn.
 There are two fully conserved residues in the NxxY motif but with a strong preference for Proline at the -2 position while there is a weaker preference for a hydrophobic residue at position -5 (positions within PTB motifs are considered relative to the tyrosine residue at position 0.).
 The combination of both Pro -2 and hydrophobic -5 leads to higher affinity binding.
 The peptide backbone beta-augmentation further stabilizes the motif interactions.
 The core phosphorylation-independent motif is exactly the same as the aforementioned motif except with a Phe able to replace the Tyr residue (Nxx[YF]).
 In contrast to the pTyr motif, the apo-motif is less reliant on the Tyrosine at position 0 and instead relies on hydrophobic interactions and hydrogen bonding along the whole peptide.
 Furthermore, positions C-terminal of the core motif can contribute to the affinity of the binding.
 This is in contrast to the phosphorylated motif, that tends to branch away from the PTB surface in the residues following the pTyr.

 It should also be noted that some, perhaps most, PTB domains have the ability to bind phospholipids.
 Such a dual role is also found with domains of the PDZ and PH domain families,.
-The simultaneous binding of phospholipids and peptide to PTB domains has been shown for non-phosphorylated motif binding Dab1-like domains (Howell et al. 1999, 10373567) whilst phosphopeptides and phospholipids have been reported to mutually compete for binding to the Shc PTB domain (Rameh et al. 1997 (9268346), Zhou et al. 1995 (8524391)).
-However, in the later case the recruitment of Shc by the phospholipid precedes phosphopeptide binding (Ravichandran et al. 1997 (9271429)).
+The simultaneous binding of phospholipids and peptide to PTB domains has been shown for non-phosphorylated motif binding Dab1-like domains (Howell,1999) whilst phosphopeptides and phospholipids have been reported to mutually compete for binding to the Shc PTB domain (Rameh,1997, Zhou,1995).
+However, in the later case the recruitment of Shc by the phospholipid precedes phosphopeptide binding (Ravichandran,1997).
 This ability to bind phospholipids may be crucial for the correct localization of PTB domains to the cytosolic side of cell membrane and in enabling cooperative signalling.
+Recent studies on the Talin PTB domain have revealed a variant motif with low similarity to the NxxY/F motif, the SPLH motif (Kong,2006).
+This variant is currently not represented in ELM.

 o 9 selected references: